mattcln/Spambase-dataset/README.md

 This project made us able to predict if a mail is a spam or not with high precision and helped me understund better and improve my machine learning models and my Python and Git abilities.

-Thanks you for your interest,
+Thank you for your interest,